josefadamcik/SofleKeyboard/docs/build_guide_choc.md

 Install the OLED so it overhangs the Pro Micro.
 I added electrican's tape to the bottom of the OLED module where it might contact the Pro Micro.

-### Keyboard switches and plates

-- Mount the stand-offs to the top plate.
+### Solder misc components

+Solder the reset switch and encoder if you haven't already.

+### Assemble

-- Snap first switches into corners of the plate.
+- Snap a few switches into the top plate, the corner switches work best

-- Carefully snap the first switches to the sockets.
-Be careful so you don't bend their contacts.
+- Carerfully lower the top plate with switches on the main PCB and push into sockets.
+Ensure pins are aligned.

-- Add the rest of the switches
+- Snap the remaining switches into the top plate pressing into the sockets

-### Finishing touches
+- There are no standoff between the PCB and top plate

 - Install the rotary encoder knob.